dimagi/commcare-hq/docs/web_apps.rst

 The major CommCare/HQ concepts FormplayerFrontend deals with are apps, users, menus, and sessions.
 "Apps" and "users" are the same concepts they are in the rest of HQ, while a "menu" is a UI concept that covers the main web apps screens, and "sessions" means incomplete forms.

-It's also useful to be familiar with the ``CloudcareURL``, which contains the current state of navigation and is the main interface between ``FormplayerFrontend`` and formplayer itself.

 Apps
 ----